primer/brand/RELEASING.md

 ## Prepare the release

-The release process is automated by [changesets].
-After you familiarize yourself with how they work.
-We use an [action workflow integrated in ci](https://github.com/atlassian/changesets#integrating-with-ci).
+The Primer Brand release process is automated using [Changesets] and GitHub Actions.

 1. Visit the pull requests page and find the latest, open [Release tracking PR from primer-css](https://github.com/primer/react-brand/pulls/primer-css).
 If there isn't one, we'll need to build the next release by merging in PRs with changeset files.